 The studies, which are published in the New England Journal of Medicine/"...

 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 COMMON BRAND NAME(S): Amitiza

-HOW TO USE: Take this medication by mouth with food and water, usually twice daily or as directed by your doctor.
+HOW TO USE: Take this medication by mouth with food and water as directed by your doctor, usually twice daily.
 Swallow the medication whole.
 Do not break or chew the medication.